ESRTS/OptimalTaskPhasing/README.md

 This experiment evaluates an automotive use-case in two configurations.
 First, with harmonic periods and then with semi-harmonic periods.
 For each configuration, the end-to-end latency with synchronous release is compared to the end-to-end latency with optimal phasing.
-The runtime to obtain the optimal phasing is reported for the proposed approach and the State-of-the-Art heuristic.
+The runtime to obtain the optimal phasing is reported for the proposed approach and the State-of-the-Art exhaustive heuristic.
 Results are reported in `Table 1`.

 Change the permission of the script to be executable, and execute experimet1.sh: